-Coordinators: Thomas Worsch
+Coordinators: T. Worsch

-ECTS Credits

-4

-Pours per week

-Winter term

-Instruction language

-de
+ECTS Credits Hours per week 5 Term Instruction language Winter term de

 Assessment will consist of an oral exam (20 min) following §4, Abs.
 2, 2 of the Prüfungsordnung für Informationswirtschaft.

 Students know the important approaches and techniques for the use of randomization in algorithms, as well as tools for their analysis.